Asymptotic properties and approximation of Bayesian logspline density estimators for communication-free parallel computing methods: Preliminaries

 \subsection{Notions of distance from the set of splines $S_{k,t}$}

 It is a well known fact that continuous functions can be approximated by polynomials.
-Now that we have defined the set of splines $S_{k,t}$ in Definition \ref{Bsplinespace} and from what we have stated in remark \ref{Bsplinedense}, that $\bigcup_{N\in \NN}S_{k,T_{N}}$ is dense in the space of continuous functions, there is a question that arises at this point:
+The set of splines $S_{k,t}$ has been introduced in the appendix (Definition \ref{Bsplinespace}) and from what we have stated in remark \ref{Bsplinedense}, that $\bigcup_{N\in \NN}S_{k,T_{N}}$ is dense in the space of continuous functions, there is a question that arises at this point:

 Given an arbitrary continuous function $g$ on $[a,b]$, an integer $k\geq 1$ and a set of knots $T_{N}=(t_{i})_{i=0}^{N}$ as in Remark \ref{Bsplinedense}, how close is $g$ to the set $S_{k,T_{N}}$ of splines of order $k$?